DynamicDevices/female-stem-pioneers/README.md

 - **Static Web App**: Built with HTML, CSS, and JavaScript.
 No backend required.
 - **Data-Driven**: All pioneer profiles are stored in a comprehensive JavaScript data file (`js/pioneers.js`).
+- **Interactive Visualizations**: D3.js charts and timeline for data exploration
+- **Performance Optimized**: Lazy loading, service worker caching, and optimized assets
 - **Accessible & Responsive**: Works on all devices and is accessible to all users.
-- **Image Management**: High-quality portrait images from Wikimedia Commons
+- **Image Management**: High-quality portrait images with lazy loading and fallbacks
-- **Performance Optimized**: Fast loading and smooth interactions
+- **Modern CSS**: Flexbox layouts, CSS Grid, and smooth animations

 ## 🤝 Contributing